Mould is a common allergic trigger for asthma, along with dust mites, pets and pollen.

-Exposure to indoor and outdoor areas that are damp and have mould can trigger asthma symptoms in some people.
-Mould is commonly found in bathrooms and fridges.
-It’s also found in places with little air circulation such as walk-in and built-in wardrobes, and in bedrooms with en suite bathrooms.
+Damp indoor and outdoor areas with mould can trigger asthma symptoms in some people.
+Mould is commonly found in bathrooms, fridges, and areas with poor air circulation, such as walk-in and built-in wardrobes, and bedrooms with ensuite bathrooms.
+Mould also encourages dust mite growth.

-Even though complete allergen avoidance does not cure asthma, reducing exposure to your allergen triggers may improve your asthma control and make your asthma symptoms easier to manage.
-Bear in mind that efforts to avoid or reduce allergen exposure can be costly, time-consuming and impractical.
+Reducing exposure to your allergen triggers may improve your asthma control and make your asthma symptoms easier to manage.
+However, complete allergen avoidance does not cure asthma.

-Remember, allergen avoidance or reduction strategies should be used in combination with your recommended medicines and do not replace your doctor’s advice.
+Allergen avoidance or reduction strategies should be used in combination with your recommended medicines and do not replace your doctor’s advice.
+Continue to use your medications as directed and ensure you have an up-to-date asthma and/or allergy action plan.

 It is important to note that information contained in this brochure is not intended to replace professional medical advice.
 Any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.